Welcome to Our Camino Primitivo Blog

 Image

-Exhaustion and The Race for the Beds : O Cadavo to Lugo
+Race for the Beds on Camino : O Cadavo to Lugo

-Over the past two days the nature of the Camino has been slowly changing as new pilgrims who wish to walk more than the minimum 100 km to get their Compostelas join the route.
-When we walked the Camino Frances in 2016 the 100 km marker coincided with an overwhelming increase in pilgrims, many of whom were focused on drinking and hooking up in the evenings.
-Although the transition has not yet been as abrupt or overwhelming as on the Camino Primitivo, the walls in our albergue did little or nothing to muffle the sounds of drinking and loud sex that went on around us all night.
+Over the past two days, the nature of the Camino has been slowly changing as new pilgrims wish to walk more than the minimum 100 km to get their Compostelas to join the route.
+When we walked the Camino Frances in the past the 100 km marker coincided with an overwhelming increase in pilgrims, many of whom were focused on drinking and hooking up in the evenings.
+Although the transition has not yet been as abrupt or overwhelming as on the Camino Primitivo, the walls in our Albergue did little or nothing to muffle the sounds of drinking and loud sex that went on around us all night.
 As a result, we spent an entirely sleepless night.

 We decided to ignore the temptation of easily available transportation and instead hoisted our packs for the climb out of town.
 Almost immediately we were back in the countryside enveloped in a thick fog.
 The winding white dirt track was surrounded on both sides by lush green fields, and we watched with interest as small farm buildings, contentedly grazing cows, and lone trees materialized out of the fog.